Frequently Asked Questions

 Where can I eat?
 Am I restricted to one dining hall?

-No, you are able to visit any of our three all-you-care-to-eat dining halls.
+No, you are able to visit any of our resident dining facilities.
 Dining halls are open to all meal plan holders and to the public, who can pay our at the door rate.
 Return to top

 What hours are dining locations open?